 Mary Ann Booth became known nationally for photomicrographs of fleas that she made from her mounted slides.
 They were included in a brochure by U.S. Surgeon General Rupert Blue (1868–1948) to educate the public about the bubonic plague.

 Fleas are the blood-sucking vectors that transmit the plague-causing bacteria, Yersinia pestis, between rodents and humans.
 Ground squirrels and rats serve as the main reservoirs for bubonic plague in the western United States.
-The disease caused one hundred nineteen deaths in San Francisco between 1900 and 1904 and returned in 1908, killing another seventy-eight of the city’s residents.
+The disease caused 119 deaths in San Francisco between 1900 and 1904 and returned in 1908, killing another 78 of the city’s residents.
 In 1914.
-Rupert Blue published Mary Ann Booth’s flea pictures on flyers as part of an education campaign hoping better sanitation would prevent a return of bubonic plague to San Francisco.
+Rupert Blue published Mary Ann Booth’s flea pictures on flyers as part of an education campaign, hoping better sanitation would prevent a return of bubonic plague to San Francisco.
 (Ogilvie 2000)

 Booth’s flea photograph displayed in this collection is from a San Francisco antiquities dealer.
-In a conversation with the dealer, they could not remember with certainty where they obtained the picture.
+In a conversation with the dealer, they could not clearly remember where they obtained the picture.
 They had a hunch that it was in a batch of postcards purchased at San Francisco’s Annual Vintage Paper Fair.
 The location of the postcard’s finding is of particular interest.
 The photomicrograph of a mouse flea is one of Mary Booth’s best-known pictures.
 The photograph was used by the United States Department of Health in San Francisco in 1914 to combat the bubonic plague’s resurgence.
 According to Mary Ann Booth in the Boston Globe, the image was on a flyer distributed throughout the city.
-She stated that Dr. Rupert Blue, U.S. Surgeon General, used it but did not mention how he became aware of her microscopic flea picture.
-Dr. Blue ran the federal government’s health program from rented facilities in San Francisco between 1900 until 1912.
-Unfortunately, there is neither an address nor a date on Mary Booth’s flea postcard.
-The postcard’s material gives a clue.
-On the postcard’s address side, a stamp box is made by using “Velox” trade-name.
-Small printed squares mark the stamp box’s four corners, a style Kodak used between 1907 and 1914.
-This date range is after the first two major San Francisco plague outbreaks.
+She stated that Dr. Rupert Blue, U.S. Surgeon General, used it, but did not mention how he became aware of her microscopic flea picture.
+Dr. Blue ran the federal government’s health program from rented facilities in San Francisco between 1900 and 1912.

 The Evolution of U.S. Postcards

 Eastman Kodak encouraged public interest in making amateur photographic postcards.
-The company produced a folding roll film camera that made negatives three and a quarter by five and a half inches in size, the regulated post-office dimensions.
+The company produced a folding roll film camera that made negatives three and a quarter by five and a half inches in size, which were the regulated post-office dimensions.
 They named it the Kodak Postcard camera.
-Having a camera make negatives precisely the right size meant that pictures could be contact-printed by simply placing the negative over a sheet of photographic paper and exposing it to light.
-No specialized equipment is needed –just a dark workplace and a few trays for holding print developing chemicals.
+Having a camera that made negatives precisely the right size meant that pictures could be contact-printed by simply placing the negative over a sheet of photographic paper and exposing it to light.
+No specialized equipment is needed- just a dark workplace and a few trays for holding print developing chemicals.

-In 1889 Eastman Kodak paid a million dollars for the exclusive rights to a newly developed photographic paper named Velox.
+In 1889, Eastman Kodak paid a million dollars for the exclusive rights to a newly developed photographic paper named Velox.
 The photosensitive paper was invented, produced, and marketed by Leo Baekeland (1863-1944).
 Velox paper yielded photographic prints having an excellent tonal range from the contrasty negatives typically produced by amateur photographers using uncontrolled lighting.
 Along with manufacturing rights, Eastman Kodak also took over Baekeland’s Napera Chemical Company in Rochester, NY.
-Following the sale, Baekeland reinvested the money to form another chemical lab in which he later created the material he is best known for, Bakelite.
+Following the sale, Baekeland reinvested the money to form another chemical lab, for which he later created the material he is best known for, Bakelite.

 Eastman Kodak provided photographers with Velox photographic paper cut to official postcard dimensions.
 The size was also a perfect match for the negatives made by Kodak’s postcard-sized roll film.
 The side opposite Velox’s photosensitive coating came preprinted with the official postcard divided-back format.
 The upper right-hand corner carried a postage stamp box formed using the Velox name to frame its four sides.
 Contemporary collectors call postcards made from a photographic contact print a real picture postcard (RPPC).